ente0/hashCrack/README.md

 > [!IMPORTANT]
 > The cracking results will be stored in `~/.hashCrack/logs`, specifically in `status.txt`.

+> [!WARNING]
+> Before starting a new cracking session (denoted as session "x"), ensure that the status file in the .hashCrack/logs/x folder does not exist or is empty.
+This is important to prevent conflicts if you run a second session of cracking using the same session name.
+For example, if a plaintext password "a" is generated in the first session, and a second session with the same name is started, the final output might contain passwords from both sessions, which can cause confusion.
 ## Latest Releases
 For the latest release versions of hashCrack, visit the [hashCrack Releases](https://github.com/ente0v1/hashCrack/releases) page.